Configuring a custom webhook notifier

 You can create a notifier list with the custom webhook notifier or add it to an existing list.
 Refer to the following instructions when adding a custom webhook notifier to a new or existing notifier list.

-3. Click + Webhook headers to add an HTTP header (key-value pair) to include in the POST request to the specified URL.
+POSTrequest to the specified URL, click Add headers.
 Each header must use a unique key.
 Headers can be used for authenticating notifications from NS1 Connect to prevent a malicious actor from spoofing fake notifications.
-Refer to RFC 9110 for more information about supported HTTP headers and use cases.
+Refer to RFC 9110 for more information about supported HTTP headers and use cases. - Click Create notifier.